Channeling the Tropics: Palm Leaf Gallery Wall

-What’s not to love about these fun tropical-inspired prints?
-From swimwear, home goods like plates, curtains, and wallpaper – even phone wallpapers – it’s easy to channel the tropics and mentally transport yourself into vacation mode on a daily basis.
+What’s not to love about these fun tropical inspired prints?
+From swimwear to home goods like plates, curtains, and wallpaper – even phone wallpapers – it’s easy to channel the tropics and mentally transport yourself into vacation mode on a daily basis.

 As someone who has a passion for mid-century modern design and its history, I’m particularly smitten with the striking but timeless wallpaper print shown in the powder room, above.
 Originally designed by Don Loper in 1942 for the Beverly Hills Hotel, this “Martinique” wallpaper has become one of the most iconic wallpaper prints in the world, inspiring everything from Blanche’s Miami-glam bedroom on the Golden Girls in the 80’s, to countless replications in interiors today.

 Yes, I’m drooling over all of these ideas and while I’d love to wallpaper my small powder room in a similar fashion, I decided to take a less committal and inexpensive approach to the trend by creating a palm leaf motif with my dining room gallery wall.